61 miles - Holtville, CA; Cycling on Interstate 8; USA and Mexico Border Fence; Arizona State Line - February 12, 2017

 The road was bumpy and crumbly.
 I had to go slow.
 It seemed like Yuma would never be in sight.
 John's bike had wider tires that

-were able to handle all the bumps with ease.
+were better able to handle the bumps.
 He was at least a mile ahead of me.

 When I reached Felicity, I thought the mountain to the south was pretty.